billbaud.net

 Prompting

-Optional local Ollama rewrite
+Optional Local Ollama Rewrite

 NewsArt can optionally use local Ollama to turn a dry headline and article extract into a more visual prompt.
 The configured model is llama3.2:latest, and the system prompt keeps the result short, faithful, and grounded in real art movements.